wp-plugins/leaflet-map/readme.txt

 `[leaflet-map height=250 width=250 lat=44.67 lng=-63.61 zoom=5]`

+However, you can also just give it an address, and Google will look it up for you:

+`[leaflet-map address="Oslo, Norway"]`

 The default URL requires attribution by its terms of use.
 If you want to change the URL, you may remove the attribution.
 Also, you can set this per map in the shortcode (1 for enabled and 0 for disabled):

 `[leaflet-map show_attr="1"]`